Shadrock/M365-flows/tutorialnotes.md

  - I checked this.
 For reference, the above trick using `id` definitely didn't work.
 I deleted the form, which I had created in the... ["general?"
 DPP Sharepoint space](https://www.office.com/launch/forms/groupforms?auth=2&groupId=b1e4e71d-44c3-4a66-b619-04192c322a3a) and which was a "Group form" and re-created it in "My forms" - a barely perceptible link on the "group forms" page led the way.
 It now shows up under the dropdown menu for flows, which is great.
 However the flow is STILL FAILING!!!
 It's not populating the list nor generating an email.

 ## Next steps
-- [ ] I need some way to notify system owners that a new record and has been created, and allow them to update the status via email.
+- [x] I need some way to notify system owners that a new record and has been created...
+- [ ] and allow them to update the status via email.
 Is this possible?
+  - I've created a draft second flow that triggers when I change the **Status** column from `New` to `In Progress` and sends an email/Teams chat with the data subject's name and request and link to list for system owner to update. next step is to see if they can update via mail (like an approval) as opposed to having to go to the list.
   - This isn't quite right, but it looks like a good tutorial for [updating a SharePoint List Item with multiple conditions](https://www.enjoysharepoint.com/power-automate-update-sharepoint-list-item/).
   - There is an action called "send email with options"
 - [ ] I may want a notification when _all_ of the status columns in a list are updated (or after a given time if all of them aren't)  Here's a flow for [email notification sent when the status of a column in a list in changed](https://powerusers.microsoft.com/t5/Building-Flows/Sharepoint-List-and-Flow-with-a-status-update/td-p/139821).
+I don't think this is right...
+I probably need an expression that checks status in all columns...
-- [ ] How many flows should this be?
+- [x] How many flows should this be?
 I feel like should bundle the original item creation with two email notifications (one to respondent and one to dataprotection@) in the same flow.
 In fact, email could just bcc dp@, right?
 Then have a second flow that is me updating the status to `in progress`, which kicks off the notification to system owners.
+  - For right now, I'm choosing 2.
+Since this will be a public form anything could end up in there and I want to perform the role of the "list owner" and view all new requests before I trigger the notice to the system owners.
+Ideally, the notification of the new list item would simply contain all the information in an approval and clicking the approval button would update the status.
+Figuring that out could be another stretch goal.
+- [ ] **NOTE** Would be good to update the form with a super brief summary of MC's privacy policy (e.g. we don't sell your data but we may share it) and a link to it.
 - [ ] Stretch goal is a notification when all status are updated or if a certain amount of time has passed and they aren't.
 This could be separate or part of main flow, either way, this is a stretch for now.